onnx/onnx-tensorflow/doc/API.md

 `strict` : Whether to enforce semantic equivalence between the original model and the converted tensorflow model, defaults to True (yes, enforce semantic equivalence).
 Changing to False is strongly discouraged.
+Currently, the strict flag only affects the behavior of MaxPool and AveragePool ops.

 _returns_: